mdAhmetKemal/BodyPart3dModelMerge/README.md

 This tool  can merge that wanted compened model in the "component_list.txt".

---Install--
+# Install

-Download   BodyParts3D_3.0_obj_95.zip   and  composite_parts.txt
+1-Download   BodyParts3D_3.0_obj_95.zip   and  composite_parts.txt
     extract   BodyParts3D_3.0_obj_95.zip file and
     put in this BodyPart3dModelMerge app and "component_list.txt"

-how can you use this tool ?
+# How can you use this tool ?

  1- find component Id (ex.
 FMA24728)    that you  wanted component name  (face ) in the "component_list.txt"